 "Good," he exclaimed.
-"I don't think we'll have to wait much longer, if anything at all is going to happen."

-In the darkness we settled ourselves for another vigil that was to last we knew not how long.
+"I don't think we'll have to wait much longer, if anything at all is going to happen." last we knew not how long.
 Neither of us spoke as we half crouched in the shadow of our room, listening.